DAN1X27/messenger-service/README.md

 # DESCRIPTION
 ```
-This is messenger on Java Spring Boot, to test this project use postman.
+This is messenger on Java Spring Boot.
 ```

 # LAUNCH